system76/tech-docs/src/models/thelio-major-b2/repairs.md

 11. Reconnect all cables and peripherals.

 NOTE: By default, the first of the two M.2 drives (NVMe or not) stores your operating system, so you will need to reinstall the OS after replacing it.
 This can be done by restoring from a backup, or from a fresh install.

-Pop!\_OS users can reinstall their OS here: https://system76.com/pop, while Ubuntu users can reinstall their OS here: https://support.system76.com/articles/install-ubuntu/.
+Pop!\_OS users, instructions to reinstall the OS can be found here: https://system76.com/pop

+Ubuntu users, instructions to reinstall the OS can be found here: https://support.system76.com/articles/install-ubuntu/.

 # CPU Thermal Paste (Remove or Replace)

-If you are experiencing thermal issues with your Thelio, one possible solution would be to change the Thermal paste.
+If you are experiencing thermal issues with your Thelio, one possible solution is to change the Thermal paste.
 Thermal paste helps transfer heat from the CPU to the CPU Cooler via the heat sink.

-Thermal paste can lose its effectiveness over time and may need to be removed and replaced from time to time.
+Thermal paste can lose its effectiveness over time and may need to be removed and replaced.

 This guide will explain how to remove the CPU Cooler, clean the CPU of thermal paste, and reapply a new coat.

 ## Remove the CPU Thermal Paste

-Removing CPU thermal paste is straightforward but precise, involved, and requires removal of the CPU Cooler Shroud.
+Removing CPU thermal paste requires removal of the CPU Cooler Shroud.
 It may also require removing the GPU for easier access.

 **Tools required:** Cross-head (Phillips) screwdriver, Rubbing Alcohol, Paper Towels, Thermal Paste.